JAEarly/JAEarly/README.md

 :mailbox_with_mail: How to reach me:
     - Email is probably the best bet.
     - You can find my details on [my website](https://www.jearly.co.uk/)!

+:point_down: See some of my projects below! :point_down: